demxn-git/dx_hud/README.md

 ### Installation

 - Edit `config.lua` to fit your needs
-- Add the resource to your `server.cfg` after dependencies to make sure it's started correctly at server startup:
+- Add the resource to your `server.config` after dependencies to make sure it's started correctly at server startup:

 ```
 ensure dx_hud